Mikael-Nilsson/hundscrape/readme.md

+# Checking the return rate of dog shelters

 "We" are looking into the possibility to adopt a dog from a dog shelter "around here", so I wanted to see how the turnover of available dogs was, how many are adopted and especially how often dogs get returned.
 So I wrote a small Python script.

+20210311: I got the process to work with a REST request to the present shelters and also succeeded in deployment to Azure.
+So the next step should be to schedule the run.
+Very nice :).

 20210309: It hit me that selenium is unnessecary in this case, all the data is reachable with a simple REST GET.
 At the same time I've decided on Azure functions for this project, so I'll be changing that too.